schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 }
 ```

 We're essentially letting the `named_args` do the heavy lifting.
-You might also notice that I chose no to match anything with an `as` method.
+You might also notice that I chose not to match anything with an `as` method.
 In this case nesting our key/value pair one level deeper in a `hash` key, doesn't really buy anything for us right now.

-While this gets the tests to pass, I want to go one step further.
+While this gets the tests to pass, I want to go one step further and actually turn this into a real Ruby hash.

 ```ruby
 actual = MyTransformer.new.apply(tree)